Gastric Reduction Surgery

-Obesity has been a problem in recent years, especially due to malnutrition, lack of exercise, etc. For some reasons, it has become a common health problem around the world.
-If people with obesity continue to be unable to lose weight with the help of diet and exercise stomach reduction surgery They can think.
-The important thing here is to apply the stomach reduction method that is suitable for the person's health condition.
+Obesity has become a widespread health problem worldwide in recent years, particularly due to factors such as poor diet and lack of exercise.
+If individuals with obesity continue to be unable to lose weight through diet and exercise... gastric reduction surgery They might consider it.
+The important thing here is to apply the gastric reduction method that is suitable for the person's health condition.

 What are the causes of obesity?

-Causes of obesity There are many factors such as wrong and unhealthy nutrition, inactivity, hormone disorders, smoking and alcohol use, drug use, psychological reasons, birth, uncontrolled and incorrectly applied diets, and genetic factors.
+Causes of obesity These include many factors such as poor and unhealthy diet, lack of exercise, hormonal imbalances, smoking and alcohol use, medication use, psychological reasons, childbirth, uncontrolled and improperly applied diets, and genetic factors.

-Stomach reduction surgery obesity surgery These are methods that can be applied especially to individuals who cannot lose weight with practices such as diet and exercise.
-These operations, which have been frequently performed in recent years and have achieved very successful results, have some risks, as in every surgical operation.
-For this reason, the appropriate treatment plan for each patient should be planned by the physician he consults.
-If necessary, it would be appropriate to even apply pre-operative treatment.
-Then, the following methods in obesity surgery can be used in accordance with the patient's health condition:
+Gastric reduction surgery obesity surgery These methods are particularly applicable to individuals who cannot lose weight through methods such as diet and exercise.
+These operations, which have become frequently performed in recent years and yield quite successful results, carry certain risks, as with any surgical procedure.
+Therefore, a treatment plan suitable for each patient should be developed by the physician they consult.
+If necessary, even pre-operative treatment should be applied.
+Then, depending on the patient's health condition, the following methods within obesity surgery can be used:

 • Gastric Bypass Surgery